slhoover/NPChat/index.md

 ## Challenges and Future Steps
 The HuggingFace NPC Dataset:
 -Small set of main characters
 -Limited dialogue combinations
 -Combination of DialogStudio-T5 and LlaMa-2
 Ideally have one model
 Implementing the NPChat into a video game
 Models sometimes hallucinate or produce no response, even with RAG

 ## Acknowledgements

 We would like to thank our capstone instructors, Zona Kostic and Cornelia Ilin.
 We are also grateful to Dr. Mark Butler and the Salesforce team for their guidance.
-We would also like to thank previous capstone teams [LanguageX](https://www.ischool.berkeley.edu/projects/2023/languagex) and [Tailings Identification] (https://ginnyp.github.io/tailings) for providing inspiration for our website.
+We would also like to thank previous capstone teams [LanguageX](https://www.ischool.berkeley.edu/projects/2023/languagex) and [Tailings Identification](https://ginnyp.github.io/tailings) for providing inspiration for our website.

+## Code

+You can check out our code [here](https://github.com/slhoover/NPChat)